Ready to flex spend?

 "What's the difference between the FSA grace period and run-out period?"

 Let's tackle this as simply as possible: the FSA grace period is your last chance to spend, the "run-out" period is your last chance to file claims.

 Employers have the option to elect either a 2.5 month grace period or a $500 rollover option to help you not lose your funds.
 If you have the FSA grace period, your plan year will function a bit differently than those without one.

-For example, if you have a plan year beginning in January 2017 that ends in December runs into 2017, you may be able to use those FSA funds during the FSA grace period that ends on March 15 2018.
+For example, if you have a plan year beginning in January 2019 that ends in December runs into 2020, the FSA grace period extends this deadline until March 15, 2020.
 Check with your plan administrator to see if you have the grace period option.

 by Donna Crisalli, FSAstore.com Technical Advisor